Weird Tales: Delaney

-Cornelius retired in 1938, and Popular Fiction Publishing was sold to William J. Delaney, who was the publisher of Short Stories, a successful general fiction pulp magazine based in New York.
+In 1938 Popular Fiction Publishing was sold to William J. Delaney, who was the publisher of Short Stories, a successful general fiction pulp magazine based in New York.
 Sprenger and Wright both received a share of the stock from Cornelius; Sprenger did not remain with the company but Wright moved to New York and stayed on as editor.
 Henneberger's share of Popular Fiction Publishing was converted to a small interest in the new company, Weird Tales, Inc., a subsidiary of Delaney's Short Stories, Inc. Dorothy McIlwraith, the editor of Short Stories, became Wright's assistant, and over the next two years Delaney tried to increase profits by adjusting the page count and price.
 An increase from 144 pages to 160 pages starting with the February 1939 issue, along with the use of cheaper (and hence thicker) paper, made the magazine thicker, but this failed to increase sales.
 In September 1939 the page count went down to 128, and the price was cut from 25 cents to 15 cents.
 From January 1940 the frequency was reduced to bimonthly, a change which stayed in effect until the end of the magazine's run fourteen years later.
 None of these changes had the intended effect, and sales continued to languish.
-In March 1940, Wright left and was replaced by McIlwraith as editor; histories of the magazine differ as to whether he was fired because of poor sales, or quit because of his health—he was by now suffering from Parkinson's so severely that he had trouble walking unassisted.
+In March 1940, Wright was let go because of his increasing health problems—he was by now suffering from Parkinson's so severely that he had trouble walking unassisted. and was replaced by McIlwraith as editor.
 Wright then had an operation to reduce the pain with which he suffered, but never fully recovered.
 He died in June of that year.

-McIlwraith's first issue was dated April 1940.
+Wright was replaced by McIlwraith, whose first issue was dated April 1940.
 From 1945 through 1949, she was assisted by Lamont Buchanan, who worked for her as associate editor and art editor for both Weird Tales and Short Stories.
 August Derleth also provided assistance and advice, although he had no formal connection with the magazine.
 Most of McIlwraith's budget went to Short Stories, since that was the more successful magazine; the payment rate for fiction in Weird Tales by 1953 was one cent per word, well below the top rates of other science fiction and fantasy magazines of the day.
 War shortages also caused problems, and the page count was reduced, first to 112 pages in 1943, and then to 96 pages the following year.

 The price was increased to 20 cents in 1947, and again to 25 cents in 1949, but it was not only Weird Tales that was suffering—the entire pulp industry was in decline.
 Delaney switched the format to digest with the September 1953 issue, but there was to be no reprieve.
 In 1954, Weird Tales and Short Stories ceased publication; in both cases the last issue was dated September 1954.
 For Weird Tales, the September 1954 issue was its 279th.